I am a fourth-year PhD Student in Statistics at Carnegie Mellon University.

 News

-- May 2026: I’ll be giving a 20-minute talk at IWSM 2026.
+- June 2026: I’ll be giving an invited talk at IWSM 2026.

 - April 2026: I successfully proposed my thesis.
+Topics: generative models and time series theory/methods.